pilcrowonpaper/copenhagen/oauth.md

 Your server must keep track of the state associated with each attempt.
 One simple approach is to store it as a cookie with `HttpOnly`, `SameSite=Lax`, `Secure`, and `Path=/` attributes.
 You may also assign the state to the current session.

-You may also define a `scope` parameter to request access to additional resources.
+You can define a `scope` parameter to request access to additional resources.
 If you have multiple scopes, they should be separated by spaces.

 ```
 &scope=email%20identity